franklinbrooks/Joes-Cocktail-Confections/README.md

   1. Addition of User invoicing via third-party payment API
   2. User will be able to review past order history by delivery dates.
   3. Add Status updates for orders through implementation of SMS services like Twilio, etc.
-  3. Ability for Admin login
+  4. Ability for Admin login
+  5. Add web object meta tags to header for SEO functionality

 ### Authors
   [Shantel Moore](moore.shantel@gmail.com)